iturdikulov/notes/CG_Cookie-Blender_basics.md

 <br class="f">
 Vertices haven't size in blender and edges are infinity thin.

-If I remove all geometry from object, origin will be still present?
+If I remove all geometry from object, origin will be still present (visualized as orange dot, usually in the center of object)?
 <br class="f">
 Each object has origin, even if you remove all geometry this origin will be still present.